-When extreme slope conditions or other unusual topographic conditions exist, other pipe materials and methods such as (but not limited to) PVC, HDPE, or ductile iron pipe may be used with prior County approval.
+All storm drainage pipe, except as otherwise provided for in these standards, shall be as per current WSDOT Standard Specifications 9-05.
+When extreme slope conditions or other unusual topographic conditions exist, pipe materials and methods such as, but not limited to, PVC,

+HDPE, or ductile iron pipe should be used.
+See the WSDOT Hydraulics Manual for minimum and maximum depth of cover criteria.